Gott erhalte Franz den Kaiser: Words and music

 Gott erhalte Franz den Kaiser, unsern guten Kaiser Franz!

 Lange lebe Franz der Kaiser, in des Glückes hellstem Glanz!

 Ihm erblühen Lorbeerreiser, wo er geht, zum Ehrenkranz!

 Gott erhalte Franz den Kaiser, unsern guten Kaiser Franz!

 God save Francis the Emperor, our good Emperor Francis!

-Long live Francis the Emperor in the brightest splendor of bliss!
+Long live Francis the Emperor in the brightest splendour of bliss!

-May laurel branches bloom for him, wherever he goes, as a wreath of honor.
+May laurel branches bloom for him, wherever he goes, as a wreath of honour.

 God save Francis the Emperor, our good Emperor Francis!

 History

 The song was written when Austria was seriously threatened by Revolutionary France and patriotic sentiments ran high.
 The story of the song's genesis was narrated in 1847 by Anton Schmid, who was Custodian of the Austrian National Library in Vienna: